 Community Development was predominantly targeted through the Aroha Arts Project as well as Community Day projects developed with various cultural and tertiary communities.
-A new collaboration with the Refugee and Muslim communities from the Mt Albert/Mt Roskill area was established.
+A new partnership with Ministry of Social Development and New Zealand Police was established leading to a collaboration with the Refugee and Muslim communities from the Mt Albert/Mt Roskill area.